A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

 In this subsection we consider two discretizations of $\cW\otimes\cS$ that accommodate computations of phase space band-pass filters.
 We show that the first discretization leads to a naive algorithm, while the second leads to a novel algorithm, with lower computational complexity.
 To avoid dealing with the reflection subgroup, we assume that both the signal $\hs$ and the window $\hf$ are positively supported in the frequency domain.

 Recall that for the 1D wavelet transform, $\cW\otimes\cS\cong L^2(\RR^2;\frac{1}{\abs{\w'}}d\w'd\w)$.
-The integral lines of the exponents of $\bT_1$, $\exp(it\bT_1)$, are given in (\ref{eq:scale_x_flow11}) and (\ref{eq:scale_x_flow22}).
-In view of (\ref{eq:scale_x_flow11}) and (\ref{eq:scale_x_flow22}), we call these integral lines ``slope rays''.
-We consider the new variables in $\cW\otimes\cS$, $z=\x'/\x$ and $\x$.
-In these variables, $\exp(it\bT_1)$ are translations along $\x$ with constant slope $z$.
+The integral lines of the exponential of $\bT_1$, $\exp(it\bT_1)$, is given in (\ref{eq:scale_x_flow11}) and (\ref{eq:scale_x_flow22}).
+In view of (\ref{eq:scale_x_flow11}) and (\ref{eq:scale_x_flow22}), these integral lines are \emph{slope rays}, as defined in (\ref{eq:slope_ray}).
+We consider the slope variables in $\cW\otimes\cS$, $z=\x'/\x$ and $\x$, as defined in (\ref{eq:slope3}).
+In these variables, $\exp(it\bT_1)$ is a translation along $\x$ with constant slope $z$.
 As a result, time-pass filters are convolutions along slopes.
 The band-pass filters in $\bT_2$ are multiplicative operators, depending only on the slope $z$.